programmfabrik/fylr-helm/charts/fylr/README.md

 These two secrets are used by the fylr installation to sign, encrypt, and configure the OAuth2 client and server.
 The values are generated during installation and are not updated during upgrades or deleted during uninstallation.
 If you want to change the values, you must adjust them manually.

-So if you want to know the secret to connect as "webclient", the default OAuth2 clientID:
+So if you want to know the secret to connect as "web-client", the default OAuth2 clientID:

 ```bash
 kubectl -n ${NAMESPACE} get secrets REPLACE_ME-fylr-oauth2 -o go-template={{.data.oauth2WebappClientSecret}} | base64 -d;echo